MicrosoftDocs/dynamics-365-project-operations/articles/pro/subcontracting/VI__Line_material.md

 ---
-title: Vendor Invoice lines for products
+title: Vendor invoice lines for products
-description: This topic explains how to record vendor invoice lines for products and use the various fields to record product purchases from vendors.
+description: This topic explains how to record vendor invoice lines for products and use the different fields to record product purchases from vendors.
 author: rumant
 ms.date: 03/15/2022
 ms.topic: article